Min fanglei

 The Min fanglei (皿方罍 (Mǐn fāngléi)) is an ancient Chinese bronze lei vessel from the late Shang dynasty or early Western Zhou dynasty (12th – 11th century BC).
 It is one of the largest of its kind, and called the "King of Fanglei".
-After its accidental discovery in 1919 in Hunan, its lid remained in China but the body was sold to collectors overseas, and set a world-record auction price for an Asian art work in 2001 when it fetched US$9.24 million.
-In 2014, a group of Chinese collectors bought it for a price between US$20 and 30 million, and donated it to the Hunan Museum, where it was reunited with its lid.
+After its accidental discovery in 1919 in Hunan, its lid remained in China but the body was sold to collectors overseas, and set a world-record auction price for an Asian art work in 2001 when it fetched US $9.24 million.
+In 2014, a group of Chinese collectors bought it for a price between US $20 and 30 million, and donated it to the Hunan Museum, where it was reunited with its lid.

 Description

 The Min fanglei is dated to the late Shang dynasty or early Western Zhou dynasty (12th – 11th century BC).
 It is a fanglei, or square or rectangular lei, a type of ancient Chinese ritual bronze vessel.
 The Min fanglei is 88 cm tall, and its mouth measures 26.1 × 21.6 cm.
 Without the lid, it is 64 cm (25 inches) tall and weighs 42 kg (92.5 pounds).
 It is finely decorated on each of its four sides, with pairs of dragons cast on its shoulders and a horned dragon mask on its handle.
 Because of its size and workmanship, it is called the "King of Fanglei".

 The fanglei is named for the bronze inscription inside its body, which reads "Min zuo Fu Ji zun yi" (皿作父己尊彝), or "Min made [this] esteemed vessel for Father Ji".
-On the inside of its lid, the inscription has two extra characters: "Min Er [or Tian] Quan zuo Fu Ji zun yi" (皿而[or 天]全作父己尊彝), or "Min Er [or Tian] Quan made [this] esteemed vessel for Father Ji".
+On the inside of its lid, a repeat of the inscription has two extra characters, the first of which being ambiguous, naming the vessel's maker as "Min Er [or Tian] Quan" (皿而[or 天]全).